-Dec.
-9, 2024: Cartagena - Santa Marta - Kantawa SPA
+Aug.10th, 2025: Cartagena - Santa Marta - Ecohabs

 From Cartagena we will take our bus north past the Ciénaga Grande de Santa Marta (Spanish for Large Marsh of Saint Martha).
-It is the largest located of swampy marshes in Colombia between the Magdalena Riverand the Sierra Nevada de Santa Marta.
+It is the largest marshes located swampy in Colombia between the Magdalena Riverand the Sierra Nevada de Santa Marta.
 It has an area of 4280 km2 and belongs to the outer delta system of the Magdalena River.
-It is separated from the Caribbean Sea by a narrow, sandy spit built in the 1950s, on which is situated coastal route 90 from Barranguilla to Santa Marta.
+It is separated from the Caribbean Sea by a narrow, sandy spit built in the 1950s, on which is situated coastal route 90 from Barranquilla to Santa Marta.
 The marsh's large lagoon is connected to the Caribbean Sea via a narrow strait (the La Barra Channel).
 Aracataca village is in La Cienega, and it is the setting for Nobleprize winning Author Gabriel Garcia Marquez's book "One Hundred Years of Solitude."